 NAG Collection Artist

 Brett Whiteley AO had main character energy.
-Born in Paddington on 7 April 1939, Brett grew up at Longueville, a quiet suburb on the northern shores of Sydney Harbour.
+Born in Paddington on 7 April 1939, Brett grew up in Longueville, a quiet suburb on the northern shores of Sydney Harbour.

 Whiteley quickly cemented himself as one of Australia's most celebrated artists.
 He won the Art Gallery of NSW Archibald, Wynne and Sulman prizes several times.
 In 1978, he famously won all three prizes at once.
 He worked across painting, sculpture and the graphic arts, and is best known for his sensual and energetic paintings of interiors, nudes and landscapes.